Goals for the Psychology Major

 Requirements for the Major

-A major in psychology requires a minimum of 13 credits.
+A major in psychology requires a minimum of 12 courses.
 Majors in psychology must meet the following requirements either through satisfactory completion of regular course work (normally at one of The Claremont Colleges) or through other means approved by the psychology faculty.
 Individual psychology major requirements (e.g., Intro, Stats, Research Methods, Developmental psychology, etc.) must be fulfilled by completing regular course work, and cannot be fulfilled via independent study; however, independent study courses can count as additional courses towards the number of courses required of the major.
 Furthermore, students should take all of their major requirements on a letter-grade basis.
+The requirements of the psychology major are:

 - PSYC 010 PZ -Introduction to Psychology or the equivalent.